top of page

 Welcome to The Wild Edge

 Mindful time with Nature has the power to transform our lives.
-It is not only instantly beneficial for our mental health, but provides lasting benefits for our physical wellbeing.
-At The Wild Edge we explore this work through guided walks, workshops, retreats and personal experiences.
+It is instantly beneficial for our mental health and provides lasting benefits for our physical wellbeing.
+At The Wild Edge we explore this work through guided walks, workshops, retreats and personalized experiences.

 With 6 years of guiding 100s of people, we have fine tuned our ability to curate truly unique programs & experiences.
 These offerings range from 1 hour talks & workshops to full day & weekend retreats.
 Our programs & experiences combine; Nature Therapy, mindfulness techniques, ‘The Way of Council’ communication methods, Nature rooted activities and more.
 We meet you where you are.
 Indoors or out - 1 hour or multiple days - we facilitate experiential learning opportunities, accessible to everyone, that foster positive and lasting change in both mental & physical health.